exasol/cloud-storage-extension/docs/kinesis/kinesis_connector.md

 ## Deployment

-Please refer to the [deployment guide](../deployment_guide.md) up to untill the section `Upload the JAR file to the bucket` (inclusive) to prepare a bucket and a JAR.
+Please refer to the [deployment guide](../deployment_guide.md) up to until the section `Upload the JAR file to the bucket` (inclusive) to prepare a bucket and a JAR.

 ## Preparing a Table for Data

 To store the data from a stream, we need a table.
-The columns in the Exasol table have to imitate the data types of the data stored in the stream and also be in the exact order.
+The columns in the Exasol table have to imitate the data types of the data stored in the stream and be in the exact order.

 The table also requires two additional columns to store the Kinesis metadata: